Cologne Cathedral Treasury

 How long should I spend visiting?

-It is recommended to spend about one to two hours exploring the Cologne Cathedral Treasury to fully appreciate the exhibits and their significance.
+It is recommended to allocate at least one to two hours to fully appreciate the collection and engage with the exhibits.

 Is photography allowed?

-Photography policies may vary, so it is best to check the specific rules upon arrival at the treasury.
+Photography policies may vary, so it is best to check the specific guidelines upon arrival.

 Are there guided tours?